jnozzi/cocoadev.com/markdown/CocoaNeedsGarbageCollection.md

 ----

-The General/NSNotificationCenter problem could be fixed by using weak references to the objects.
+The NSNotificationCenter problem could be fixed by using weak references to the objects.
 However, we quickly get into a situation where we have to go through all of Cocoa and find everything that stores a reference and relies on -dealloc to clear it.
 It seems like this would quickly become impractical.

 *Cool.
 I hadn't realized GC systems had such things.*